German nationalism: Pre-19th century

-19th century

-It was not until the concept of nationalism itself was developed by German philosopher Johann Gottfried Herder that German nationalism began.
+During the 15th century, German humanists began to celebrate German culture and language, and praised German achievements like Johannes Gutenberg's invention of the printing press.
+The humanist Jakob Wimpfeling wrote in 1502:"There is something delightful about the happiness of being German and living in the blessed German land."
+Since the start of the Reformation in the early 16th century, the German lands had been divided between Catholics and Lutherans.
+Partly due to the German nation being decentralised, the early German nationalist Friedrich Karl von Moser, writing in the mid-18th century, remarked that compared with "the British, Swiss, Dutch and Swedes", most Germans lacked a "national way of thinking".
+It was not until the concept of nationalism itself was developed by German philosopher Johann Gottfried Herder around 1770 that German nationalism began, although according to historian Wolfgang Hardtwig, early forms of German nationalism were already present around 1500.
 German nationalism was Romantic in nature and was based upon the principles of collective self-determination, territorial unification and cultural identity, and a political and cultural programme to achieve those ends.
 The German Romantic nationalism derived from the Enlightenment era philosopher Jean Jacques Rousseau's and French Revolutionary philosopher Emmanuel-Joseph Sieyès' ideas of naturalism and that legitimate nations must have been conceived in the state of nature.
 This emphasis on the naturalness of ethno-linguistic nations continued to be upheld by the early-19th-century Romantic German nationalists Johann Gottlieb Fichte, Ernst Moritz Arndt, and Friedrich Ludwig Jahn, who all were proponents of Pan-Germanism.

+19th century

-The invasion of the Holy Roman Empire (HRE) by Napoleon's French Empire and its subsequent dissolution brought about a German liberal nationalism as advocated primarily by the German middle-class bourgeoisie who advocated the creation of a modern German nation-state based upon liberal democracy, constitutionalism, representation, and popular sovereignty while opposing absolutism.
+The invasion of the Holy Roman Empire by Napoleon's French Empire and its subsequent dissolution brought about a German liberal nationalism as advocated primarily by the German middle-class bourgeoisie and intellectual elites who advocated the creation of a modern German nation-state based upon liberal democracy, constitutionalism, representation, and popular sovereignty while opposing absolutism.
 Fichte in particular brought German nationalism forward as a response to the French occupation of German territories in his Addresses to the German Nation (1808), evoking a sense of German distinctiveness in language, tradition, and literature that composed a common identity.
+Others from the cultural elite defined the German nation with broad concepts, including being a "Sprachnation" (a people unified by the same language), a "Kulturnation" (a people unified by the same culture) or an "Erinnerungsgemeinschaft" (a community of remembrance, i.e., sharing a common history).

 After the defeat of France in the Napoleonic Wars at the Congress of Vienna, German nationalists tried but failed to establish Germany as a nation-state, instead the German Confederation was created that was a loose collection of independent German states that lacked strong federal institutions.
 Economic integration between the German states was achieved by the creation of the Zollverein ("Custom Union") of Germany in 1818 that existed until 1866.
 The move to create the Zollverein was led by Prussia and the Zollverein was dominated by Prussia, causing resentment and tension between Austria and Prussia.